probmak/probmak/README.md

 - 😶‍🌫️ Hi, I’m @probmak
-- 🌱 I'm currently learning C++, transitioning from Python.
+- 🌱 I'm currently trying to choose a path
 - 💪 I have a basic understanding of Python OOP, aiogram and sqlachemy.
 - 🧱 I'm focusing on learning the core concepts of C++.
 - 📚 I'm actively looking for resources and tutorials related to advanced C++ techniques.